CSS-Tricks/Equalizer/README.markdown

 ##Features ([Demo](http://mottie.github.com/Equalizer/))

-* Equalize column heights across multiple rows
+* Equalize column heights across multiple rows (originally from [this post](http://css-tricks.com/8401-equal-height-blocks-in-rows/))
 * Resize column heights when the page is resized.
 Can be disabled for fixed width layouts.
 * Choose between height (default), outer height or inner height.
 * Set a minimum or maximum height of a column, with an css class added when content overflows for additional styling